jimcui3/jimcui3.github.io/_pages/about.md

 ==============================
 # News
+1. <strong>Jul 26, 2025 - Our paper "<a href="https://pubs.acs.org/doi/full/10.1021/acs.analchem.5c01253">Beyond Traditional airPLS: Improved Baseline Removal in SERS with Parameter-Focused Optimization and Prediction</a>" is now published!
+This is the first scientific paper I have published as the first author!</strong>

 1. May 18, 2025 - A collaborative publication with Dr. Ping Ma's group titled "<a href="https://pubs.acs.org/doi/10.1021/acssensors.4c03397">Extracting True Virus SERS Spectra and Augmenting Data for Improved Virus Classification and Quantification</a>" has been published!

 1. Mar 19, 2025 - Our conference paper "<a href="https://www.spiedigitallibrary.org/conference-proceedings-of-spie/13298/1329802/Label-free-detection-of-respiratory-virus-co-infections--integrating/10.1117/12.3046246.full">Label-free detection of respiratory virus co-infections: integrating surface-enhanced Raman scattering with deep learning</a>" was published in the SPIE proceedings.
 Presented by Dr. Yiping Zhao.